 Cannabidiol, or CBD, is one of the most prominent new products in the wellness industry, and it has all the valid reasons to be one.
 Extracted as an active ingredient from its parent plant hemp (and sometimes cannabis), CBD is a non-psychoactive cannabinoid that has been shown to support a wide range of health-related needs.

 With growing demand, manufacturers have managed to produce several varieties of CBD to satisfy discerning consumers.
-The two major types of CBD are Isolate and Full spectrum.
+The two major types of CBD are isolate and full spectrum.

 Both CBD isolate and full spectrum CBD contain cannabidiol.
 Both are non-psychoactive and provide immense benefits for their users.
-But variations in each product’s components and strength differentiate the two, and knowing about the products you consume is essential in getting the safest product, the right dosage, and the greatest benefit.
+But variations in each product’s components and strength differentiate the two, and knowing about the products you consume is essential in getting the purest product, the right dosage, and the greatest benefit.

 What should you know about CBD, and how do isolates differ from full spectrum?